Semantic-Society/Neologism/README.md

 ## Usage (Live Demo)

-We provide a [live demo version](https://onto4all.com/) of Neologism 2.0, which can be used as a guest without registration.
+We provide a [live demo version](http://cloud33.dbis.rwth-aachen.de/dashboard) of Neologism 2.0, which can be used as a guest without registration.
+If our live demo is unavailable, you could also try [Onto4ALL](https://onto4all.com/).
 Additionally, [this short video](https://youtu.be/5IwOZ8eqoKE) shows the vocabulary creation and exporting process, including subsequent editing in WebProtégé.

 ![img.png](screenshot01.png)